sn8k/CashMachiine/user_manual_2025-08-20.md

 - Restore a dump via `tools/db_restore.sh <dump_file>`.
 - `npm test` now runs without legacy proxy warnings thanks to a local `.npmrc`.
 - Install Playwright browsers with `npm run install:e2e` and remove them with `npm run remove:e2e`.
-- Execute end-to-end tests via `npm run test:e2e`; reports are written to `tests/e2e/reports/`.
+- Execute end-to-end tests via `npm run test:e2e`; tests rely on local mocks so no external network is required and reports are written to `tests/e2e/reports/`.
 - Install the KYC service with `kyc-service/install.sh` and remove it with `kyc-service/remove.sh`.

 ## Authentication